Jamie Roche

-Jamie John Roche (/roʊʃ/, ROASH; born 5 April 2001) is a Swedish professional footballer who plays as a midfielder for Swiss club Lausanne-Sport.
+Jamie John Roche (/roʊʃ/, ROASH; born 5 April 2001) is a Swedish professional footballer who plays as a midfielder for Belgian Pro League club Kortrijk.

 Career

 On 25 July 2023, Roche joined Swiss Super League side Lausanne-Sport on a four-year deal.

+In the summer of 2026, Roche initially played the first four matches of the new 2026–27 season for Lausanne, before moving to Belgian top-flight side Kortrijk in September, where he signed a three-season contract.

 Personal life

-Roche was born in Sweden to an English father and Swedish mother.
-His father, and grandfather Johnny Roche, also played football, his father semi-pro in England and his grandfather for Millwall and Crystal Palace in England.
+Roche was born in Sweden to an English father and a Swedish mother.
+His father, and grandfather Johnny Roche, also played football, his father was a semi-professional footballer in England and his grandfather represented Millwall and Crystal Palace in England.